dsccommunity/SqlServerDsc/Tests/Integration/README.md

 Instance | Feature | Description
 --- | --- | ---
-DSCRS2016 | RS | The Reporting Services is left initialized, and in a working state.
+DSCRS2016 | RS | The Reporting Services is initialized, and in a working state.

+>**Note:** The Reporting Services service is stopped to save memory on the build
+>worker.

 ### Properties for the instance